 Definition: A definition of a fall is a sudden rapid uncontrolled drop onto the floor.
-This can be from any position or level on or off the hoop.
+This can be from any position on or off the Aerial Pole.

 - Where a performer needs to regain their balance by placing their hands on the floor to save themselves. - Falls must be obvious.